Chapter 4 & 5 of Life today the Real Story

 They did this for good reason as the author explains, because the weapon made the hair and nails fall out.
 He also recounted that every living thing became pale and weak.

-The story continues to take shape, we are getting there.
-Installment 15 tomorrow!
+The story continues to take shape, we are nearing the end.
+Installment 16 tomorrow!

 Life Today The Real Story "2005"